Aggiornato il: 7 giorni fa

 VISITING THE PALATINE HILL

 The Palatine is located close to the Colosseum and Roman Forum, in the historic center of Rome.
 It’s also walking distance from the Circus Maximus and Piazza Venezia.
 The area around the Palatine is well-served by public transport, and is only a short walk from the metro station Colosseo (Line B).
 There are also lots of buses that stop near the Colosseum, such as the 75 and 87.
 If you’re planning on getting to the Palatine by bus or taxi, keep in mind that on Saturdays and Sundays, Via dei Fori Imperiali (the road connecting Piazza Venezia and the Colosseum) is mainly closed to traffic, so you may have to walk part of the way, but it is a very pleasurable walk and we actually recommend you walk on Via dei Fori Imperiali.

-Without a guide or guidebook, it can be difficult to make sense of the ruins of the Palatine.
+Without an expert tour guide or guidebook, it can be difficult to make sense of the ruins of the Palatine.
 However, while some of the remains are little more than a pile of bricks, other buildings have been surprisingly well-preserved.
 These are the must-see sights on the Palatine:

 Make the most of your trip with our insider tips:

 Plan your sightseeing carefully.
 If you’ve got a full day of sightseeing planned and are doing the Roman Forum and/or Colosseum on the same day, consider doing the Palatine during the hottest part of the day.
 Bring a packed lunch and make the most of the shade when it’s sweltering.
 There are drinkable water fountains on the way, so bring your bottle to refill.